 Husky voices are sexy.
 My own personal experience demonstrates this; so does what I’ve seen in pop culture.
 People love to love the raspy utterances of Scarlett Johansson, Emma Stone, Lindsay Lohan, Miley Cyrus, Clint Eastwood, Jon Bon Jovi, Kurt Cobain, and Chris Hemsworth.

-But despite what I know in my oesophagus to be true, the research around vocal attractiveness is relatively mixed.
+But despite what I know in my esophagus to be true, the research around vocal attractiveness is relatively mixed.
 (Among women, anyway.
 Dudes with low voices are mostly seen as more competent, serious, and generally attractive.
 Whatever.)

 Flying in the face of my own observations, some research seems to indicate that men like higher-pitched voices on women.
 (Much of this research, by the way, is frustratingly heteronormative; it’s mostly focused on straight people, with some studies looking at gay men, and queer women being largely left out.)
 Research indicates that higher-pitched voices are thought to signal femininity and reproductive wellness, which is why men are allegedly drawn to them.